Greptile AI Code Review Tool - Automated GitHub PR Review Bot with Full Codebase Understanding

 Cody

-Cody offers enterprise-grade security controls with repository-level permissions and organizational control over data access.
-The platform provides secure context handling and scalable infrastructure, making it suitable for large organizations with strict security requirements.
+Cody provides enterprise-grade security controls with repository-level permissions and organizational control over data access.
+The platform ensures secure context handling and offers scalable infrastructure, making it suitable for large organizations with strict security requirements.

 Cursor